svenbolte/wp-print/readme.txt

 Once installed take the following steps to set it up:

-1. WP-Print settings page is located in WP-Admin -> Settings -> Print
+1. wpprint settings page is located in WP-Admin -> Settings -> Print
 2. You Need To Re-Generate The Permalink (WP-Admin -> Settings -> Permalinks -> Save Changes)

 == Usage ==